History of Prayagraj: British rule

-Allahabad, the freedom struggle, and Indian politics
+Independence movement and other political movements.

 During the Mutiny of 1857, Allahabad had only a small garrison of European troops.
 Taking advantage of this, the rebels brought Allahabad under their control.
 Maulvi Liaquat Ali, one of the prominent leaders of the rebellion, was a native of the village of Mahgaon near Allahabad.

 After the Mutiny was quelled, the British established the High Court, the Police Headquarters and the Public Service Commission in the city.
 This transformed Allahabad into an administrative center, a status that it enjoys to this day.

 The fourth and eighth session of the Indian National Congress was held in the city in 1888 and 1892 respectively on the extensive grounds of Darbhanga Castle, Allahabad.
 At the turn of the century, Allahabad also became a nodal point for the revolutionaries.

 In 1931, at Alfred Park in Allahabad, the revolutionary Chandrashekhar Azad killed himself when surrounded by the British Police.
 The Nehru family homes of Anand Bhavan and Swaraj Bhavan, both in Allahabad, were at the center of the political activities of the Indian National Congress.
 In the years of the struggle for Indian independence, thousands of satyagrahis (nonviolent resistors), led by Purshottam Das Tandon, Bishambhar Nath Pande and Narayan Dutt Tiwari, went to jail.
-The first prime minister of India, Jawaharlal Nehru, as well as several Union ministers such as Mangla Prasad, Muzaffar Hasan, K. N. Katju, and Lal Bahadur Shastri, were natives of Allahabad.
+The first Prime Minister of India, Jawaharlal Nehru, as well as several Union ministers such as Mangla Prasad, Muzaffar Hasan, K. N. Katju, and Lal Bahadur Shastri, were natives of Allahabad.

 The first seeds of the idea of Pakistan were sown in Allahabad.
 On 29 December 1930, Allama Muhammad Iqbal's presidential address to the All-India Muslim League proposed a separate Muslim state for the Muslim majority regions of India.

 After independence, areas from the adjoining region of Bagelkhand in the east were merged with Allahabad district, which remain part of the district to this day.
 The Mayawati government split the original Allahabad district into two districts, Kaushambi and Allahabad district.
 From 16 October 2018 it is officially renamed as Prayagraj.